geiger-rs/cargo-geiger/README.md

 ---------

 ### 0.8.0 (unreleased)
+ - Properly account for possibly patched dependencies [#70]
  - Now requires all entry points for a crate to declare `#[forbid(unsafe_code)]` for it to count as crate-wide.
  - New optional scan mode `--forbid-only`.
-This mode doesn't require any calls to `rustc` and only requires parsing the entry point .rs files, making it much faster than the normal mode.
+This mode doesn't require any calls to `rustc` and only requires parsing the entry point `.rs` files, making it much faster than the normal mode.

 ### 0.7.3